Yuqing is in the office on Tues/Wed/Thurs. Please contact us to schedule an appointment!

 Acupuncture Return Office Visit: $100* ($80)

-Herbal consultations: $60
+Herbal consultations: $60 + cost of herbs

 How should I prepare for my appointment?